cambiotraining/sars-cov-2-genomics/02-unix-sed.md

 ## Escape character

 An escape character is a character that invokes an alternative interpretation of the following character.
 Sometimes it is also used to insert unallowed characters in a string.
-An escape character is a backslash '\' followed by a character (or characters).
-Some of the keywords/characters which you might to escape are as follows:
+An escape character is a backslash `\` followed by a character (or characters).
+Some of the keywords/characters which you want to escape are as follows:

 - `*`: Asterisk.
 - `.`: Dot.